 - Others responsible for children including parents, grandparents, babysitters and guardians

-- Can be completed at work, home or wherever Internet access is available
+- Self-paced; can be completed wherever Internet access is available

-- Students have access to all information in the online course for 24 months following activation of their course key
+- Provides access to all information in the online portion for 24 months after activation of the course key

 AHA Training Centers

 Use our Find a Course tool to locate an AHA Training Center in your area that offers Classroom and Skills Sessions.